myramade/hbcu_alexa/README.md

 Terminology | Definition
 ------------|-------------
-Amazon Resource Name (ARN) | Unique AWS resource identifier Automatic Speech Recognition (ASR) |	A technology that converts spoken words into text.
+Amazon Resource Name (ARN) | unique AWS resource identifier Automatic Speech Recognition (ASR) |	a technology that converts spoken words into text.
-Backend | is the infrastucture that stores and arranges your data Frontend | Presentation layer of an application.
+Backend | is the infrastucture that stores and arranges your data Frontend | the presentation layer of an application.
 It's what your users interact with directly.
-Hosted Service | A service that is managed for you so you don't have to worry about updates, patches, scaling, etc Intent	| An action that fulfills the users spoken request Interaction Model |	The words user may say to make intents Invocation |	The name of your Alexa skill
+Hosted Service | a service that is managed for you so you don't have to worry about updates, patches, scaling, etc Intent	| an action that fulfills the users spoken request Interaction Model |	the words user may say to make intents Invocation |	The name of your Alexa skill
-Lambda | a cloud service used to host and run code in response to a trigger without servers to manage Natural Language Understanding (NLU) |	Technology used by computers to understand what a user’s words mean.
+Lambda | a cloud service used to host and run code in response to a trigger without servers to manage Natural Language Understanding (NLU) |	technology used by computers to understand what a user’s words mean.
-Slot |	An option argument in an intent.
+Slot |	an option argument in an intent.
-Speech Synthesis Markup Language (SSML)	| A markup language to generate synthetic speech Utterance	| The words a user says to Alexa to tell it what they want to respond to a question Voice User Interface (VUI)	| A method for users to use voice to interact with and control an Alexa device
+Speech Synthesis Markup Language (SSML)	| a markup language to generate synthetic speech Utterance	| the words a user says to Alexa to tell it what they want to respond to a question Voice User Interface (VUI)	| a method for users to use voice to interact with and control an Alexa device

 ## :mag_right: Parts of an Alexa Skill